bigskysoftware/htmx/www/essays/spa-alternative.md

 * Only GET & POST [HTTP Methods](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods) are widely available
 * A request must replace the entire screen, leading to a clunkly and sometimes jarring user experience

-Of course, none of the constraints are inherent in the concept of a hypertext, and [htmx](https://htmx.org) aims to remove each of them.
+Of course, none of the constraints are inherent in the concept of a hypertext, and the goal of [htmx](https://htmx.org) is to remove each of them.

-By removing these constraints & completing HTML as a fully-functional, high-powered hypertext, HTML-Centric applications can compete with SPAs in many application domains, while at the same time accruing the technical and complexity benefits discussed above.
+By removing these constraints and completing HTML as a fully-functional and high-powered hypertext, HTML-Centric applications can compete with SPAs in many application domains, while at the same time accruing the technical and complexity benefits mentioned above.

 ### Being Brave, Technically